 Appointments and walk-ups are available the same day at many sites for all three authorized vaccines (Pfizer, Moderna and Johnson & Johnson), including for the Pfizer vaccine for 12-17 year olds.
-The lower-dose Pfizer vaccine for children ages 5-11 is not available at all sites, so please check first for appointments and availability.
+For the lower-dose Pfizer vaccine for children ages 5-11, please check local pharmacies, pediatric clinics and community health centers for appointments.